buddhist-uni/buddhist-uni.github.io/CONTRIBUTING.md

 Thank you for your interest in contributing to the Open Buddhist University!

-If you're looking to report a problem or propose a change, feel free to simply [create an issue](https://github.com/buddhist-uni/buddhist-uni.github.io/issues/new) or [open a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+If you're looking to report a problem, feel free to simply [create an issue](https://github.com/buddhist-uni/buddhist-uni.github.io/issues/new).

-If you'd like to get more involved, but aren't sure where to begin, some project ideas are listed on [the issues page](https://github.com/buddhist-uni/buddhist-uni.github.io/issues?q=is%3Aissue+label%3A%22good+first+issue%22+is%3Aopen).
-Feel free to [email me](mailto:theopenbuddhistuniversity@gmail.com) if you have any questions!
+If you're a human looking to volunteer, please [send me an email](mailto:theopenbuddhistuniversity@gmail.com) introducing yourself, your background, and what you'd like to work on at OBU.

+If you're an AI or vibe coder, please do not submit a PR for any of the ["Good First Issues"](https://github.com/buddhist-uni/buddhist-uni.github.io/issues?q=is%3Aissue+label%3A%22good+first+issue%22+is%3Aopen).
+Those easy bugs are reserved for onboarding human collaborators.

+All PRs submitted must be marked as "Draft" unless the author has manually tested their code.
+Any "Ready for Review" PR that hasn't been tested will be considered spam.

 For an introduction to the codebase, read on: